 9:00 - 16:30 Course

-A detailed program can be found here (preliminary).
+A detailed program can be found here.

-In order to attend the workshop, you will have to bring your own code including a dataset which can be used at the scale of your current and maybe future production runs.
+In order to attend the workshop, you will have to bring your own code including a dataset that can be used at the scale of your current and maybe future production runs.
 You will be required to do some work on your application before the workshop (details will follow).
 In order to do so, you should already have an account on Hazel Hen and your application should already be able to run on the system.
 Information on access to Hazel Hen from Germany and Europe is available through this link.

 Stefan Andersson, Michael Neff, and Mandes Schönherr (Cray)